Efficient Regression-Based Training of Normalizing Flows for Boltzmann Generators: Experiments

-\looseness=-1 \xhdr{Main results} We report our main quantitative results in~\cref{tab:main_results_wide} and observe that \nameshort with reflow targets consistently outperforms MLE training of NFs across all architectures on both $\gE$-$\gW_1$ and $\sT$-$\gW_2$ metrics, and slightly underperforms MLE training on ESS.
-However, this can be justified by the mode collapse that happens in MLE training as illustrated in the Ramachandran plots for alanine dipeptide~\cref{fig:rama_plots}, which artificially increases ESS.
-We further include energy histograms for proposal samples on ALDP for each trained flow, with their corresponding re-weighted proposals using IS in~\cref{fig:proposal}, and observe that NFs trained using \nameshort more closely match the true energy distribution.
-We also illustrate these improvements across metrics when using OT targets over reflow in~\cref{fig:proposal_OT}.
-Our results clearly demonstrate that \nameshort is often a compelling and favourable alternative to MLE training \emph{for all analyzed NF architectures} when we have access to high-quality reflow targets.
+\looseness=-1 \xhdr{Main results} We report our main quantitative results in \cref{tab:main_results} and observe that \nameshort with reflow targets consistently outperforms MLE training of NFs across all architectures on both $\gE$-$\gW_1$ and $\sT$-$\gW_2$ metrics, and slightly underperforms MLE training on ESS.
+However, this can be justified by the mode collapse that happens in MLE training as illustrated in the Ramachandran plots for alanine dipeptide~\cref{fig:rama_plots_and_proposal}, which artificially increases ESS.
+Examining the energy histogram plots in~\cref{fig:rama_plots_and_proposal} we observe that NFs trained using \nameshort more closely match the true energy distribution.
+We also illustrate these improvements across metrics when using OT targets over reflow, as shown Appendix~\cref{fig:proposal_OT}.
+Our results clearly demonstrate that \nameshort is often a compelling alternative to MLE training in BGs \emph{for all analyzed NF architectures}, and allows training of architectures that were previously untrainable with MLE training.

+\textbf{\nameshort leads to faster training and inference.} We note that NFs trained with \nameshort are substantially faster at computing likelihoods compared to their MLE-trained counterparts, except for cases where the NF has an analytical inverse (Res--NVP, Jet) due to the reversal of the flow.
+For autoregressive flows like NSF, where the reverse pass is far slower to compute than the forward pass, we observe the maximum benefit:\ \nameshort enables nearly a 34$\times$ speedup in inference compared to the equivalent MLE-trained NF, as seen in Tab.~\ref{tab:inference_time}.
+We also compare performance relative to continuous normalizing flows (CNFs), which require integrating the divergence of the vector field---this makes likelihood evaluation extremely expensive compared to discrete NFs.
+We observe that CNF inference with likelihoods is approximately 450$\times$ more expensive than our slowest NF (Jet) and 7700$\times$ more expensive than our fastest NF (Res--NVP).